Scientific Name

 Description

 They all need extra good drainage.
 Stapeliads are shallow-rooted, and a collection of them can be planted up nicely in a wide, shallow bowl.
-When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the base of the plant to prevent rot.
+When planting, it is a good idea to bury the roots in soil and then place pure gravel or sand around the base to prevent rot.

 See more at How to Grow and Care for Stapeliads.